The Whitworth: Refurbishment and extension

 An architectural competition was launched by RIBA Competitions to design an extension in 2008 and funding was secured in February 2011.
 In September 2013, the gallery closed for refurbishment and extension works.
 The £15 million redevelopment was supported by the Heritage Lottery Fund and the University of Manchester.
 The refurbishment works, undertaken by architects MUMA envisaged the gallery reopening to the public by summer 2014, but complications delayed the opening.

 The development includes expanded gallery areas, a learning studio, study centre, an art garden and café.
 Developers have constructed a glass, stainless steel and brick extension consisting of two wings which extend into Whitworth Park from the back of the gallery building.
 The wings are connected by a glass promenade.
 The extension means the gallery is a third larger than previously.

-The extension, which opened on 14 February 2015 doubles the gallery's public space.
-It provides more space for displaying the 55,000 items in the gallery's collection and links the building to Whitworth Park.
+The extension, which opened on 14 February 2015, doubled the gallery's public space.
+It provides more space for displaying the more than 60,000 items in the gallery's collection and links the building to Whitworth Park.

 The refurbishment and extension work resulted in the development winning a RIBA National Award in 2015 and subsequently being shortlisted for the RIBA Stirling Prize.
-The Whitworth won the Art Fund's Museum of the Year award in 2015.

 Collections

 The Whitworth has notable collections of watercolours, sculptures, wallpapers and textiles.
+It includes major historic works by Thomas Gainsborough, Alexander and John Robert Cozens, and Thomas Girtin.

+Some of the exhibitions at the Whitworth are made up from works in the permanent collection however to ensure proper conservation of the artworks the Whitworth do not have any artworks on permanent display.

-The gallery focuses on modern artists, and the art collections include works by Henry Moore, Barbara Hepworth, Ford Madox Brown, Eduardo Paolozzi, Francis Bacon, William Blake, David Hockney, L. S. Lowry, Paul Gauguin, Vincent van Gogh and Pablo Picasso, and a fine collection of works by J. M. W. Turner.
+The gallery also focuses on modern and contemporary artists, and the art collections include works by Degas, van Gogh, Gauguin, Pissarro, Picasso, Moholy-Nagy, Paul Klee, Walter Sickert, Henry Moore, Barbara Hepworth, Ford Madox Brown, Eduardo Paolozzi, Francis Bacon, William Blake, David Hockney, L. S. Lowry, and a fine collection of works by J. M. W. Turner.
 One of its most famous works is the marble sculpture Genesis (1929–31) by Sir Jacob Epstein.
 It also houses the Musgrave Kinley Outsider Art Collection.

 Directors

+Sook-Kyng Lee became director and took up her role at the Whitworth in August 2023 and become Honorary Professor of Transcultural Curating at the University of Manchester.

 In June 2017, Maria Balshaw stepped down as the director to take up her role as the director of the Tate.
-Nick Merriman was acting interim director of the Whitworth.
+Nick Merriman then became acting interim director of the Whitworth.

 On 11 October 2018, it was announced that Alistair Hudson would be the new director of the Manchester Art Gallery and the Whitworth.
 Hudson, previously director at the Middlesbrough Institute of Modern Art (MIMA), is a co-director of the Asociación de Arte Útil.